MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/change-user-storage.md

 >
 > To disable OneDrive creation for specific users, see [Manage user profiles in the SharePoint admin center](/sharepoint/manage-user-profiles).

-## Automated Troubleshooting for issues changing OneDrive Storage
+## Automated troubleshooting for issues when changing OneDrive storage

 If you're an administrator, and you're having trouble changing a users OneDrive Storage, select Run Tests below, which will populate a diagnostic in the Microsoft 365 Admin Center.
 These tests will check your configuration and quickly recommend next steps to resolve the issue.